February 20, 2026

 Employee benefits strategies

-Employee benefits strategies usually center around the following goals: cost containment, talent attraction, employee satisfaction, employee wellness, legal compliance, DEI, scalability, and leveraging technology for efficient management.
+Employee benefits strategies usually center on the following goals: cost containment, talent attraction, employee satisfaction, employee wellness, legal compliance, DEI, scalability, and using technology to boost efficiency.

 This comprehensive approach includes compensation, benefits, well-being initiatives, recognition, and career development opportunities, aiming to address all aspects of an employee’s professional and personal needs based on Maslow’s hierarchy of needs (see below for more on the Total Rewards Strategy).